KerfuffleV2/tfti/README.md

 4. You can put items in your wanted list and it will show you whether they are buildable and what you need if not.

-5. You can filter combinations to show only groups with Sword of Shojin for example.
+5. You can filter combinations to show only groups with Sword of Shojin, for example.

 This tool is primarily useful displayed on a tab or device while playing.
 If you don't play in fullscreen mode, you should be able to hit F9 to unlock the mouse cursor.

 # Help

 Click a component in **Shop** to add it.
 You can click it in **Have** to remove it.
+You generally want to keep this is sync with the components you have in game.

 You can add watched item by selecting the name from the dropdown under **Want**.
 Click the item icon in the same area to remove it.

-You can click an item in **Buildable** to remove the components for that item.
+You can click an item in **Buildable** to remove both components for that item.

 The **Combinations** section shows all permutations of buildable items with the components you have.
 Each part is sorted by a tier list and lower quality items (Ruunan's Hurricane for example) are shown slightly faded out.
-You can click an item in this section to filter by that item.
-Click the filter to remove it.
+You can click an item in this section to filter out any groups that don't have the item.
+Click the filter to clear it.

 # Building